cityofsmiles/automatedecard/README.md

 ## Usage
 1. Edit the information and grades in the ecard-infos.xlsx file.
 2. If you want to produce cards for the first grading period, launch the ecardFirst2021.py script.
+For the second grading period, launch the ecardSecond2021.py script.